-Similarly the landscape is dotted with towers which may at first appear to be for defense or to be derelict windmills but turn out to be elaborate pigeon lofts (pigeonnerie) where a stock of fresh meat could be maintained by those with the wealth and status to afford their construction.
+Similarly, the landscape is dotted with towers which may at first appear to be for defence or to be derelict windmills, but turn out to be elaborate pigeon lofts (pigeonniers) where a stock of fresh meat could be maintained by those with the wealth and status to afford their construction.
 Today they are likely to have only ornamental functions and serve primarily to boost property prices.

 Less obvious than the above are the surviving Bastide towns – examples of early town planning, or at least medieval property development.
-They were created largely during the period of royal English rule when warfare, pestilence and disorder reduced populations and made land worthless when no peasantry existed to cultivate it (and pay taxes).
-By creating planned settlements with enclosing walls and gates and a layout that assisted in their defence feudal magnates sought to attract and retain displaced peasants who could be defended from depredations. (and could be taxed)
+They were created largely during the period of Royal English rule when warfare, pestilence and disorder reduced populations and made land worthless when no peasantry existed to cultivate it (and pay taxes).
+By creating planned settlements with enclosing walls, gates and a layout that assisted in their defence, feudal magnates sought to attract and retain displaced peasants who could be defended from depredations (and could be taxed).

-Sauveterre, Creon, Libourne, Cadillac, Monsegur, Eymet are examples that feature in some of our tours.
+Sauveterre, Créon, Libourne, Cadillac, Monségur and Eymet are examples that feature in some of our tours.

 Cadillac -Town gate